-Although he did not want to find the United States embroiled in another war, President Harry Truman soon agreed to send American forces into action, and on July 7, 1950, the U.N.
+Although he did not want to find the United States embroiled in another war, President Harry Truman soon agreed to send American forces into action.
+On July 7, 1950, the U.N.
 Security Council recommended that all U.N. forces sent to South Korea be put under U.S. command.
 The next day, General Douglas MacArthur was named Supreme Commander of all U.N.
 Forces in Korea.

 McArthur then pushed American troops further north toward the Yalu River.
 Chinese leaders threatened to intervene in the conflict if U.N. forces continued north or crossed the border into China.
 McArthur felt confident the Chinese were bluffing and would never enter the war.
 It was a miscalculation that ultimately helped get him fired by Truman.

-In late November, as record subzero temperatures blown in by cold northern winds, a massive force of 300,000 Chinese troops crossed into North Korea undetected and joined the demoralized North Korean forces.
+In late November, as record subzero temperatures blew in by cold northern winds, a massive force of 300,000 Chinese troops crossed into North Korea undetected and joined the demoralized North Korean forces.

 In brutal freezing cold-weather fighting, the outnumbered U.N. forces, surrounded by North Koreans and Chinese, began withdrawing from the Chosin Reservoir and other footholds along the further stretches of North Korea.
 The complete breakout from the Chosin Reservoir took a few weeks before some U.N. forces reached Hungnam’s port facilities and evacuated by ships.
 Other badly depleted U.N. forces rapidly retreated towards the 38th parallel.

-Isolated North Korea continues to be ruled by a one-family dictatorship currently led by its erratic and immature Supreme Leader Kim Jong-un who and in the tradition of his father and grandfather, uses the nations meager resources on military might while his enslaved people continue to starve to death.
+Isolated North Korea continues to be ruled by a one-family dictatorship currently led by its erratic and immature Supreme Leader Kim Jong-un, who and in the tradition of his father and grandfather, uses the nations meager resources on military might.
+In contrast, his enslaved people continue to starve to death.

-So why is the Korean War Korea still referred to as a “police action,” “the Korean conflict” and “the forgotten war,” when in fact it was inescapably a real, hard slugging, miserable war where millions died and many more suffered from the hostilities?
-And why in spite of it significance of being the first shooting war of the Cold War, pitting democracy to communism?
+So why is the Korean War Korea still referred to as a “police action,” “the Korean conflict,” and “the forgotten war,” when in fact, it was inescapably a real, hard slugging, miserable war where millions died and many more suffered from the hostilities?
+And why in spite of its significance of being the first shooting war of the Cold War, pitting democracy to communism?

 Here are some of the reasons given for why it gained the label “the forgotten war” and continues to be referred to in that manner by many.

-Nestled snugly between the storied glory of the last “good war” – Second World War and that twelve year nightmare known as Vietnam – the Korean War is mostly forgotten because very little was accomplished according to some.
-They point out the neither side won nor did they lose it since they never signed a permanent peace treaty, so both sides are technically still at war.
+Nestled snugly between the storied glory of the last “good war” – Second World War and that twelve-year nightmare known as Vietnam – the Korean War is mostly forgotten because very little was accomplished according to some.
+They point out that neither side won nor did they lose it since they never signed a permanent peace treaty, so both sides are technically still at war.

 No doubt, many of our citizens – mostly because it is so well entrenched in our psyche – will continue to “forget” or ignore the Korean War and its veterans.
-Yet on so many levels this shows general disrespect for those American patriots who bravely fought in a bitter war where 54,246 died and another 103,254 were injured.
-Then of course there are the 7,140 POWs and the 8,117 U.S. troops still officially missing in action.
+Yet on so many levels, this shows general disrespect for those American patriots who bravely fought in a bitter Vietnam war where 54,246 died, and another 103,254 were injured.
+Then, of course, there are the 7,140 POWs and the 8,117 U.S. troops still officially missing in action.
 Don’t families of those who died deserve the honor of knowing their loved one died in a real war and not a forgotten one?